seanbaxter/DirectXShaderCompiler/docs/GetElementPtr.rst

 How does VLA addressing work with GEPs?
 ---------------------------------------

 GEPs don't natively support VLAs.
-LLVM's type system is entirely static, and GEP address computations are guided by an LLVM type.
+LLVM37's type system is entirely static, and GEP address computations are guided by an LLVM37 type.

 VLA indices can be implemented as linearized indices.
 For example, an expression like ``X[a][b][c]``, must be effectively lowered into a form like